How To Work On A Team As An Introvert

 And if you’re not sure your voice is being heard, let your body do some of the work for you.
 Take up physical space in your meeting by filling up your chair and not shrinking into it.
-Place any personal items in front of you with a little sprawl—you don’t have to encroach others’ personal space, but claim the space in front of you proudly.
-When you go to speak, move your hands and sit up straight to indicate that it is your turn gosh dang it.
+If you’re on a video call, practice physical cues, like unmuting yourself or waving your hand, to let others know that you are going to speak.
+Because it is your turn gosh dang it.

 Connect with your team

 If you’re feeling the open-office drain, Zoom fatigue, or email anxiety, connect with other members of your team who identify as introverts and discuss how they handle things.
 Set up coffee runs or lunch dates with people who will give you the space and presence you need.
 Or, asking people to not set those things up with you works too! 😜

 You can even ask for help from your extrovert colleagues—any team worth its mettle will take its members seriously and identify new ways to work better.